iprime2/queue-system/README.md

    To start the development server, run the following command:

+   ``bash
    Using NPM
    npm run dev
    OR Using PNPM
    pnpm dev

 Your AQMS application should now be accessible in your browser at http://localhost:3000.

 ### Basic Git Commands